Stop smoking campaigns

 Click here to download the evaluation of the Today Is The Day Campaign.

-We have created an updated supporters pack which is centred around 8 inspiring case studies outlining their successful quit stories over the last few months.
+This resource pack is centred around 8 inspiring case studies outlining their successful quit stories.
 Thanks go to Breathe2025, Fresh and Yorkshire Smokefree for sourcing the case studies.
 We’re still keen to get further case studies especial from more diverse backgrounds and for local areas to develop their own case studies.
-If you can help please get in touch at firstname.lastname@example.org
+If you can help please get in touch at email@example.com

 The pack contains a range of media for online and offline use, including: